SchwarzIT/api-linter-rules/README.md

 Schwarz API spectral custom rulesets to be used with [Spectral Linter](https://github.com/stoplightio/spectral) toolset.
 You can use this rules to integrate them in your own development workflow or you can build upon your own interpretation of how an API should look like.

 Rulesets are based on file inheritance on custom rulesets as supported by [Spectral Rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) assuming that different API types use the same ruleset but different severity levels as provided by [Spectral Custom Rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets).
-All API type specific rulesets depend on the same [base ruleset file](./spectral.yml) and just override rulesets or severity levels.
+All API type specific rulesets depend on the same [base ruleset file](./spectral.yml) and just overwrite rulesets or severity levels.

+Example how to overwrite severity levels in [spectral-api.yml](./spectral-api.yml):

 ```yaml
 extends: